 Reaching downtown Gridley, where the track runs through the middle of town, there's a park along the west side of the track.
 On the east side, there was a long line of pop-up shade structures, about 20 feet from the rail.
 At least 2 dozen of them, with more in the park and parking lot.
 It was too late to slow down.
 I started to blow the whistle, continuously and prayed that no one would get in our way.
 All that I could see from my rear view mirror as we blew past them was a lot of dust and flying pop-up tents.

 Protocol states that when a city or town is having an event that will be near the tracks, it is their responsibility to contact the railroad.
-The train dispatcher would then give us an order on our paper work stating: date of event, times, and speed restrictions along the route.
-I had absolutely no paper work on the event.
+The train dispatcher would then give us an order on our paperwork stating: date of the event, times, and speed restrictions along the route.
+I had no paperwork on the event.

 After we cleared the area, I radioed the train dispatcher and told him what had happened so he could issue a verbal order or a written order for any train passing Gridley after us from either direction.

 I don't know what happened to the people.
 I never liked that kind of experience because it causes your heart to go up into your throat.
 Thinking back on it now though, It's kind of funny.